haruosuz/DS4GD/2017giga/CaseStudy.md

       plot(x, y, type="b", xlab="Position (bp)", ylab="AT content")
     }

-	# make a sliding window plot of AT/GC content with a window size of 2000 nucleotides:
+Do you notice any relationship between the sliding window plot of GC content along the Mycobacterium leprae genome, and the sliding window plot of AT content?

     par(mfrow=c(2,1))
+	# make a sliding window plot of AT content:
     slidingwindowplotAT(2000, d)
+	# This is the mirror image of the plot of GC content (because AT equals 1 minus GC):
     slidingwindowplotGC(2000, d)

 Q5.
 Is the 3-nucleotide word GAC over-represented or under-represented in the genome sequence?